gulmohars/theorem-devops-task/README.md

 ### Special Considerations:
 1.- During the cloudformation launch, please be careful with the parameter KeyPairName, this onespecify the name of a public key and it needs to be present in your AWS account.

-2.- To demonstrate the use of SSM parameters for secrets variables there is a parameter called GitHubToken, this one keep the value for the Github Token: df2550d18554c8010fed3849eb6ab20f6597435e this value needs to be set before the stack creation, you can use the CLI command https://docs.aws.amazon.com/cli/latest/reference/ssm/put-parameter.html or using your aws web console, System Manager -> Parameter Store -> Create Parameter.
+2.- To demonstrate the use of SSM parameters for secrets variables there is a parameter called GitHubToken, this one keep the value for the Github Token: XXXXXXXXX this value needs to be set before the stack creation, you can use the CLI command https://docs.aws.amazon.com/cli/latest/reference/ssm/put-parameter.html or using your aws web console, System Manager -> Parameter Store -> Create Parameter.